Using the NCUA Examiner's Guide as a Resource to Help Your Credit Union

 The NCUA examiner’s guide is a great resource, but it’s big.
 You’re not expected to be an expert on all the material therein.
 Not only that, but your examiners won’t run an exhaustive test of every subject in the book.

 If you reference the supervisory priority letter, you can see to which areas of the NCUA examiner’s guide you’ll need to devote extra time.
 You can think of the letter as a study guide to the examiner’s guide.
-You can look forward to a new supervisory priority letter this coming December.

 Next Steps